Analyze a Research Topic

 1. Are there related topics, concepts, theories, history, movements, authors, and etc. that you need to research?

-2. What is the context of your topic: historical, geographical, cultural, socioeconomic, political, psychological, religious, and etc.?
+2. What is the context of your topic: historical, cultural, political, religious, socioeconomic, psychological, geopolitical, and/or global?

 Document the Research Process